visualia/visualia/docs/utils/rectgrid.md

 #### Example

 Let's generate a rectangular grid with `4 * 4` items and map each item index to a hue value.
-Hovering / tapping on items shows its data.
+Hovering/tapping on items shows its data.

 ```md
 <svg width="200" height="200">